How Does LendingTree Get Paid?

 • Aren’t sure where their money is going or are unsure of recurring costs.

-• Want to make sure they aren’t inadvertently adding to their debt.
+• Want to make sure they aren’t accidentally adding to their debt.

 How to get started

-If you don’t yet have a budget, start small: Go into your bank account and make a list of your income, as well as recurring expenses from the past month, such as rent or mortgage payments, utility bills and debt payments.
-Add in grocery runs, as well.
-This will give you an idea of your bare minimum monthly costs.
-From there, add in less-essential costs, like entertainment and dining out.
+If you don’t yet have a budget, start small: Check your bank account and make a list of your income and recurring expenses.
+For example, these expenses may include your rent or mortgage payments, utility bills, debt payments and groceries.
+This will give you an idea of your bare-minimum monthly costs.
+From there, add a few less-essential costs, like entertainment and dining out.

 Over time, keep track of each month’s bills and expenses.
-Doing so will help you identify any big jumps in spending in case you can curb them.
+That will help you identify any jumps in spending you can curb.
 It can also reveal how much money you need to free up or earn to keep your finances on track.
-Having a concrete goal will be beneficial as you move into these other options.
+A concrete goal will be beneficial as you move into these other options.

 2. Contact your creditors

-Creditors may have proprietary debt relief options and payment modification programs that you can take part in, but you have to contact them to find out.
-When you do reach out to creditors and explain your situation and current hardship, you may be able to get due-date extensions, modified payment plans or permanent changes in monthly due dates.
+Creditors may have exclusive debt relief options and payment modification programs that you can use, but you must contact them first and explain your situation.
+You may qualify for hardship options like due-date extensions, modified payment plans or permanent changes in monthly due dates.

 For homeowners, a mortgage modification can help keep you in your home.
-This type of program would add your outstanding balance to your loan amount.
-Your mortgage lender would then adjust your repayment plan accordingly.
-For credit card debt relief, you might call your issuer and ask that late fees be waived or reduced to make repayment more affordable.
+This option may increase your overall debt balance, but it also makes your monthly payments more manageable.
+Eligible borrowers may receive a lower interest rate, extended repayment term or reduced balance.
+For credit card debt relief, you might call your issuer and ask them to waive or reduce late fees to make repayment more affordable.

 No matter your approach, don’t be afraid of asking for debt help.
 You won’t be punished by creditors for exploring your options.